nasa-jpl/explorer-1/CONTRIBUTING.md

 #### Using Node modules

-If your component requires styles provided by an npm package, install the package with the `--save` flag, and import the CSS or SCSS in `/src/scss/_vendors.scss` using Parcel's [`npm:` scheme](https://parceljs.org/features/dependency-resolution/#url-schemes).
+If your component requires styles provided by an npm package, install the package with the `--save` flag, and import the CSS or SCSS in `/packages/html/src/assets/scss/_vendors.scss`.
 Below is an example installing [@fancyapps/ui](https://github.com/fancyapps/ui) and importing `fancybox.css` from it:

 ```bash
 npm i --save @fancyapps/ui